Forms of detection

 Warning and intervention features

-Alerts about traffic crossing behind the vehicle1 | Your vehicle can provide visual alerts if it detects traffic about to cross your reversing path. |
+| Alerts about traffic crossing behind the vehicle1 | Your vehicle can provide visual alerts if it detects traffic about to cross your reversing path. |

-Automatic braking | The vehicle can automatically brake to prevent a collision when reversing.
-This can happen if it detects traffic crossing behind the vehicle. |
+| Automatic braking | The vehicle can automatically brake to prevent a collision when backing up at low speeds2.
+This can happen if the vehicle detects an obstacle in your reversing path or traffic crossing behind it. |

 Important